 Working In A Call Center Made Me Fat

 Corporate health and wellness programs have become more and more important for organizations to implement as they help to cut the costs associated with poor employee health.
 Organizations have been seeing a rise of absenteeism because of poor employee health—additionally leading to loss of productivity and poor work quality.
-This case study, first published on Customer Management IQ, cleverly outlines how easy it is for employees to fall into a stress trap, but employers can take simple steps to help employees reach better health alternatives.
+This case study, first published on Call Center IQ, cleverly outlines how easy it is for employees to fall into a stress trap, but employers can take simple steps to help employees reach better health alternatives.

 Working in a call center made me fat.
 Yes that’s right.